Fluor Corporation: Recent history

 In January 1998, McCraw (age 63) resigned after being diagnosed with bladder cancer and was replaced by former Shell Oil President, Philip J. Carroll.
 That same year, IT Group purchased a 54 percent interest in Fluor Daniel GTI, Fluor's environmental division, for $36.3 million.
 Two years later, the coal mining operation under the A.T.
 Massey Coal Co. name (part of St. Joe) was spun off into its own business.
 In 2001, Fluor's four primary subsidiaries were consolidated into a single Fluor Corporation.
 In 2002 Alan Boeckmann was appointed as the CEO, followed by David Seaton in 2011.
 In 2005, Fluor's headquarters were moved to the Las Colinas area in Irving, Texas.

 In December 2015, Fluor announced that it would take over Dutch industrial services company Stork.
 The acquisition of this company, which modifies and maintains large power plants, was completed in March 2016, in a stock purchase worth $755 million.
+Fluor Corporation announced September 07, 2023 that it has agreed to sell its Stork business in Belgium, Germany, the Netherlands, as well as its turbo blading manufacturing operations in the United States to industrial services provider Bilfinger SE.

 In May 2019, David Seaton stepped down as CEO and was replaced by Carlos Hernandez, who joined the firm in 2007.
+In 2020, Fluor announced chairman of the board David E. Constable would be appointed to the CEO position, starting in 2021.
+He was subsequently replaced by Jim Breuer in 2025.

+In October 2025, it was reported that activist investor Starboard Value took a nearly 5% stake in Fluor.
+Starboard suggested Fluor should benefit from policies in the second Trump administration which would accelerate a wave of planned investments in the US.

 Organization

 Fluor was ranked 259th in Fortune 500 companies for the year 2022.
 It has offices in 25 countries.
 Many of Fluor's operations are located near natural resources, such as uranium in Canada, oil reserves in the Middle East and mines in Australia.
 About 30 percent of Fluor's revenues are based in the United States as of 2011.
-The Fluor family owns a 3.5 percent interest in the company, while employees own six percent through its profit-sharing program.

-Fluor's Board of Directors has 12 "Independent Directors" and the CEO.
-The Independent Directors elect a Lead Independent Director every three years that acts as a liaison to the CEO.
-Each Independent Director is on two or more of four committees: audit, executive, governance, and organization & compensation.
-Directors serve a three-year term and are elected by shareholders.
-Corporate officers, such as the CEO, are elected each year by a vote of the board.

 Fluor received an "A" ranking in Transparency International's 2012 anti-corruption study.
 The company hosts online and in-person anti-corruption training sessions for staff and operates an ethics hotline.
 Former CEO Alan Boeckmann helped create the Partnering Against Corruption Initiative (PACI), whereby companies agree to a set of ethics principles.
 A MarketLine SWOT analysis said Fluor's environmental work "enhances the company's brand image," while often lengthy and unpredictable legal disputes "tarnish the company's brand image and will erode customer confidence."

-According to the Los Angeles Times, Fluor is a "major corporate citizen" that supports local charities and civic groups.
 It started the Fluor Foundation for its charitable work in 1952 and Fluor Cares in 2010.
 The company started the largest employer-sponsored apprenticeship program in California with a four-year program for designers in 1982.
 Fluor operates a virtual college for employees called Fluor University.